chaoxu/blog/about.md

 <iframe src="/timeline.html" width="800px" height="800px" frameborder="0" scrolling="no" marginwidth="0px" marginheight="0px"></iframe>

-The exchange rate for my time is $100 dollar per hour(after tax).
+The exchange rate for my time is $100 dollar per hour.
 This is the rate for me to do something that I hold no disdain of and won't be doing otherwise.
 <!--- [public key](/files/id_rsa.pub).

 Grand Goals in life(subjects to change):